June 20, 2023

 High physical activity levels (PAL) or exercise training (ET) should be an integral part of any treatment plan for individuals regardless of weight loss goals and is associated with numerous CV benefits (Haskell et al., 2007)

 A question often encountered in my office is how much exercise is needed to lose weight and what type of ET should be performed.
-The present American College of Sports Medicine (ACSM) recommendations for physical activity to maintain health (Haskell et al., 2007) and promote weight loss (Donelly et al., 2009) are summarized below:
+The present American College of Sports Medicine (ACSM) recommends physical activity to maintain health (Haskell et al., 2007) and promote weight loss (Donelly et al., 2009).

 Physical activity and the prevention of weight gain